This year my cozy farmhouse Christmas tree is a blend of beautiful style and meaningful Christmas memories.

 Shiny shatterproof balls.
 I like to use all different shapes and sizes in my favorite Christmas colors – silver, red, and aqua.

 A classic light up star.
-I have this pretty silver leaf one.
+I have a pretty silver leaf one.

 All of our favorite ornaments that we have collected over the years.
 I love to pick up vintage ornaments at yard sales and I also love to make a few new ornaments every year.
 These are a couple of my favorites with links to the tutorials.